 I don’t own stock in any broadcast companies or record labels that I write about.
 If I did I would disclose it.
-I currently own Apple and Pandora stock.
+I currently own Netflix and Google..
 My 401K plan also does not include radio or record industry stocks.

 I have written positively and negatively about the goings on in the radio, records and new media industries trying to use whatever sense of humor I may have and what teaching skills I can muster from my experience teaching at The University of Southern California.
 In spite of the fact that I may be critical of some companies and media policies, I always try to dislike the deed and not the person.
 Sometimes this isn’t easy, but I try.

 I appreciate readers with varying points of view.
 Approximately 25% of the topics about which I write are suggested by readers who contact me by email, Facebook, Twitter or by phone.
 And I am mindful of Lyndon Johnson’s quote “If two men agree on everything, you may be sure that one of them is doing the thinking”.